pmean/classes/syllabi/5505-syllabus-2023-spring.md

 + Provide a brief interpretation in the context of your data set for everything that you produce above.

 You may already have a data set that interests you, but if you do not, there are many data sources on the web that you can use.
 Contact me if you need any help finding an appropriate data set.

+Start your final project in the twelfth week of class (sixth week in summer session) and complete all the assignments by the end of the semester.